opentensor/developer-docs/docs/schedule-key-swap.md

 #### Method 1: Install directly from the feature branch

-**IMPORTANT**: Before you proceed, delete any previously-installed `bittensor` directory.
+**IMPORTANT**: Before you proceed, delete any previously installed `bittensor` directory.
 Or you can create a new directory and `cd` into it before running the below commands:

 Run the below command to clone the `feat/arbitrage-coldkeys` branch from the Bittensor 7.3.0 version.